taligentx/dscKeybusInterface/README.md

   - esp8266: NodeMCU, Wemos D1 Mini, ESP12, etc

 ## Release notes
+* 1.0-develop
+  - New: Status `dsc.keybusConnected` to check the Keybus interface
 * 0.4
   - New: Virtual keypad support for partitions 3-8, thanks to [jvitkauskas](https://github.com/jvitkauskas) for contributing the necessary logs
   - New: Support ATmega32U4-based Arduino boards (switched to AVR Timer1)